-The Program in Refugee and Asylum Law has been designed to enable JD students entering in the fall of any year to complete the whole 12-credit program, should they wish to do so.
-LLM students who are in residence for only one year will be able to take 7-8 credits in the Program (the foundational course plus two advanced seminars), while the courses and seminars available for audit by doctoral students and research scholars will vary with the length and timing of those individuals' presence in Ann Arbor.
-All advanced courses and seminars in the Program are offered on an intensive basis in the second half of each academic term.
+The Program in Refugee and Asylum Law has been designed to enable JD and LLM students entering in the fall of any year to complete the program, should they wish to do so, while the courses and seminars available for audit by doctoral students and research scholars will vary with the length and timing of those individuals' presence in Ann Arbor.

 [Click titles to expland course descriptions.]

 International Refugee Law–Law 724

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law